 What is a cell phone?

-An attacker overwhelms a system, server, or network with traffic, rendering it unavailable to legitimate users.
+This type of cyber attack overwhelms a system, server, or network traffic, rendering it unavailable to legitimate users.

 What is a Distributed Denial-of-Service (DDoS) attack?

-A security feature that adds an extra layer of protection by requiring a second form of verification, like a code sent to your phone or email.
+A security feature that adds an extra layer of protection by requiring a SECOND form of verification, such as a code sent to your phone or email.

 What is two-factor authentication (2FA)?

-Encrypting user data and demanding payment, in exchange for access back on their device.
+This attack encrypts user data and demands payment, in exchange for access to their device.

 What is a disgruntled user?